Faith of Our Fathers (album): Legacy

-With sales of over 150,000 copies, the album was the biggest-selling release in Ireland in 1996, and it became Ireland's biggest-selling album of all-time by 1998.
+With sales of over 150,000 copies, the album was the biggest-selling release in Ireland in 1996, and it became Ireland's biggest-selling album of all time by 1998.
+Sales in Ireland stand at 200,000 copies as of November 1997.
 It launched the recording career of Monks of Glenstal Abbey.
 Peter Lennon compared its popularity to that of Riverdance.
 The success of the record led the album's promoters to arrange concert performances in the Dublin's Point Depot and New York City's Carnegie Hall.

 A Faith of Our Fathers II album was released in 1997, which inspired the name of Dustin the Turkey's Christmas album Faith of Our Feathers.